 As a cryptocurrency miner, you may be earning big profits from mining, but as with any business venture, there are taxes to consider.
 Fortunately, the IRS offers several tax deductions for crypto miners that you can take advantage of.
-Let’s take a walk through the world of crypto tax deductions and see how you can use them to maximize your profit.
+Let’s take a walk through the world of crypto mining tax deductions and see how you can use them to maximize your profit.

 Important: The IRS treats tax deductions for crypto mining differently depending on whether you’re mining as a business or as a hobby.